 6. Breastfeed during the first six months, if possible.

 The phrase “breast is the best” has been touted loud and clear.
 We understand this isn’t possible for everyone, which is why the other 5 sleep recommendations are equally, if not more, important.

 Fact: The rate of SIDS was 60% lower among infants who had any amount of breastfeeding compared to those who didn’t breastfeed.
 For moms who exclusively breastfeed, babies have a 70% decreased risk of SIDS.

-We may not be able to control every factor of SIDS, but as you follow these 6 safe sleep patterns, you can reduce the risk of SIDS.
+We may not be able to control every factor of SIDS, but as you follow these 6 safe sleep patterns, you can help reduce the risk for your baby.